 We previously mentioned Slack, the IRC-style chat platform for business team members owned by Salesforce.
 Another big chat player in SaaS is Discord, which boasts over 150 million active users.

-Originally designed with gamers in mind, Discord is expanding its sights to become a chat client for everyone.
-Like Slack, it can take a moment for new users to get a handle on its features.
-But with features like roles, quality voice chat, and integrations, it’s entirely worth the effort.
+Created for gamers at first, Discord is now expanding to serve as a chat platform for all.
+Like Slack, new users might take a bit to understand its features.
+But with things like roles, great voice chat, and easy connections, it’s definitely worth it.

 5) Squarespace